 Interview for IBPS Clerk Career Growth Exam

-- Salary of the IBPS Clerk is not according to the 7th CPC due to this is the PSU.
-Further, there is some different scale is applicable for IBPS clerk.
-However, the complete details related to IBPS clerk salary are available below.
+- The salary of the IBPS Clerk is not according to the 7th CPC due to this is the PSU.
+Further, there is some different scale is applicable for IBPS clerk salary in hand.
+However, the complete details related to the IBPS clerk salary in hand is given below.

-- Further, the basic pay, da and other allowances for the same are mentioned as below.
+- Further, the basic pay, da and other allowances for the same are mentioned below.

 - Basic Pay – 11765/-